 You can apply for a child support review, also called an administrative review, when you think the amount we have worked out in our formula assessment does not take your special circumstances into account.

 You can apply under one or more of the 11 grounds for a review, which cover things like having another child or person in your care, unexpected costs or inability to earn income.
 Each ground has a list of the information we need.
 When you apply, make sure you give us all the information we need to consider your application.

 Either the liable parent or the receiving carer can apply for a review.
 The other parent or non-parent carer involved in the child support assessment will have the option to respond with their point of view.

 Child support reviews are free and managed by us.
 We aim to finish reviews within 10 weeks of receiving your application.
-We do this so you and the other people involved have time to see and respond to the information provided.

 How reviews work